flimflam-austin/hugo-cms-test/site/content/quick_reads/20180801-18-08-01-food-recalls/index.md

       Not necessarily.
-    citation: Not necessarily.
     _key: card-1-2e4e1ddd-c6d1-4450-b2b3-ce34e36ffe5f
   - order: 1
     body: >-
       ## Why It Matters

-      >

-      _‘These are the kinds of statistics you should expect in Bangladesh, not here.”A_
+      _"These are the kinds of statistics you should expect in Bangladesh, not here.”_

       Jayden Hanson, Center for Food Safety